100 Notable alumni of

 -

-Brett King is an Australian futurist, author, and co-founder and CEO of Moven, a New York-based mobile banking startup.
-He is regarded as an influencer in financial services globally, and his book Augmented was cited by Chinese leader Xi Jinping as recommended reading on artificial intelligence.
+Brett King is an Australian futurist, author, and co-founder of Moven, originally a New York-based mobile banking startup.
+He is regarded as an influencer in financial services globally, and Augmented, his book about artificial intelligence, was recommended by Xi Jinping.
 His book Bank 4.0 was awarded Top Book by a Foreign Author in Russia for the year 2019, as judged by an independent panel audited by PricewaterhouseCoopers.
 He was inducted into the Fintech Hall of Fame in 2020 for his contribution to the industry.

 -